-This meeting series was initiated to promote discussion between specialists in quantitative and computational approaches in two areas in the field of HIV where these are particularly important.
+This meeting series was designed to promote discussion between specialists in quantitative and computational approaches in two areas in the field of HIV where these are particularly important.

 - Viral evolution and population genetics